 Pepperstone provides a range of free educational resources (such as webinars) to help you develop trading strategies and conduct market analysis.

 Another key educational resource is the broker’s demo account.
 As CFDs and forex are complex instruments, trading comes with a high risk of losing money.
-Demos allow you to practise and build confidence in real-time currency trading conditions, but in a risk-free environment.
-The online broker offers trials for MT4, MT5 and cTrader with both Standard and Razor Account pricing.
+Demos allow you to practice and build confidence in real-time currency trading conditions but in a risk-free environment.
+The online broker offers trials for MT4, MT5, and cTrader with both Standard and Razor Account pricing.